emmjab/feminize_text/readme.md

 ## Setup

-The PDF parsing requires the (apache tika library)[https://github.com/chrismattmann/tika-python], which you can install like a normal python library along with the other (very minimal) requirements.
+The PDF parsing requires the [apache tika library](https://github.com/chrismattmann/tika-python), which you can install like a normal python library along with the other (very minimal) requirements.